RitaRez/Trabalho_Pratico_PDS2/README.md

 ### Build

 Run `make` on the root folder to compile all the library and source files.
-In case lib folder isnt empty run 'make clean'
+In case lib folder isnt empty run `make clean`

 ### Run